CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/basics-uniform.rst

    SDOE Ensemble Aggregation

 5.
 If more than one **Candidate** file was specified, then the **aggregate_candidates.csv** file that was created will have combined these files into a single file.
-Similarly if more than one **History** file was specified, then the **aggregate_history.csv** file will have been created with all runs from all these files.
-If only a single file was selected for either the  **Candidate** and **History** files, then their corresponding aggregated files will be the same as the original.
+Similarly if more than one **Previous Data** file was specified, then the **aggregate_previousData.csv** file will have been created with all runs from all these files.
+If only a single file was selected for either the  **Candidate** and **Previous Data** files, then their corresponding aggregated files will be the same as the original.

 .. note::
-   There are options to view the aggregated files for both the candidate and history files, with a similar interface as was shown in step 3.
-In addition, a single plot of the combined candidate and history files can be viewed.
-In this plot the  points representing the candidate locations and points of already collected data from the history file are shown in different colors.
+   There are options to view the aggregated files for both the candidate and previous data files, simply scroll to the right of the Design Construction window, with a similar interface as was shown in step 3.
+In addition, a single plot of the combined candidate and previous data files can be viewed.
+In this plot the points representing the candidate locations and points of already collected data from the previous data file are shown in different colors.

 6.
-Once the data have been verified as the desired set to be used for the design construction, then click on the **Uniform Space Filling** button at the bottom right corner of the **Ensemble Aggregation** window.
+Once the data have been verified as the desired set to be used for the design construction, then click on the **Uniform Space Filling** button at the bottom right corner of the **Design Construction** window, then select **Open SDoE Dialog**.
 This opens the second SDoE window, which allows for specific design choices to be made.

 .. figure:: figs/5U_second_window.png
    :alt: SDOE second window